heatseeknyc/heatseeknyc/README.md

 Your code must be tested.
 Please TDD your code!
 No single-character variables
 Two-spaces instead of tabs
-Single-quotes instead of double-quotes unless you are using string interpolation or escapes.
-General Rails/Ruby naming conventions for files and classes.
+Single-quotes instead of double-quotes unless you are using string interpolation or escapes General Rails/Ruby naming conventions for files and classes

 ## Future